GCSE Grade Boundaries 2024: The New Grading System Explained

 What proportion of students achieve each GCSE grade?

 This will vary between different year groups and different subjects.
-The grade boundaries are not decided so that a certain proportion achieve each grade but by the difficulty of the paper and the prior data of the cohort taking the paper.
+The design of the grade boundaries does not mean that a certain proportion achieves each grade, they are set according to the difficulty of the paper and the prior data of the cohort taking the paper.

 We can, however, look at data from previous years to give us an idea of the proportion of students who achieve each grade.

-Let’s look at the data for 2022 and 2023, the two most recent exam sittings.
+Let’s look at the data for 2024, 2023 and 2022, the three most recent exam sittings.
 The following percentages of students achieved each grade:

 2023U1234567899-4